MartinHaeusler/LSM4K/README.md

   ./gradlew build
 ```

-The automated test suite can be executed indivdually via:
+The automated test suite can be executed individually via:

 ```shell
   ./gradlew test